-with Brian Demers, VP of Operations & Franchise Development.
+with Brian Demers, VP of Operations and Franchise Development.

 30 years ago, Prohibition started out as a table in a flea market, later growing into 8 stores called High Times.
 Decades later and still headed by the original founder, Prohibition has become the industry leader.

 In 2014, the year that Demers joined the company, they rebranded, renovated and created a singular vision.
 Dropping from the original 8 headshops, 5 of the stores remained with existing owners and were updated to the new wave “smoking accessory “model.
 This new model not only added structure but also offered an alternative to the traditional franchise format to make it truly unique in the industry.
 In addition opening new stores , Prohibition also converted the headshops that were selling largely cannabis-based paraphernalia into the newer, more focused smoking accessory model that they are today.
 With an experienced team, a solid business model and 22 locations (and growing), Prohibition is now Canada’s biggest player in smoking accessories.

 Apart from the conversion to the new model, what has made them so successful?
 “We’re in it for the long haul”, explains Demers.
 “We’ve created our model to adapt to a wider demographic.
 In 2015 we got into shopping centres which was unheard of.
 We’re able to do it because of the way that we look and the way that we operate”.